 30-Second Overview

-Taiwan's cultural creative park development originated in the early 2000s with historic building revitalization, exemplified by Huashan 1914, Songshan Cultural and Creative Park, and Pier-2 Art Center.
-These parks transformed abandoned industrial facilities into creative industry clusters, combining cultural preservation, industrial development, and urban regeneration to become important bases for Taiwan's cultural creative industries and new cultural landmarks for cities.
+The development of Taiwan's cultural and creative parks originated in the early 2000s with the revitalization of old buildings.
+Exemplified by Huashan 1914, Songshan Cultural and Creative Park, and Pier-2 Art Center, these parks transformed abandoned industrial facilities into creative industry clusters.
+Combining cultural preservation, industrial development, and urban regeneration, these parks serve as core hubs for Taiwan's cultural and creative (文创, wenchuang) industry.

-Keywords: Huashan 1914, Songshan Cultural Park, Pier-2, historic building revitalization, cultural creative industries, urban regeneration
+Keywords: Huashan 1914, Songshan (松菸), Pier-2 (驳二), old-building revitalization, cultural and creative industry, urban regeneration

 Development Background and Origins